 Colombian Christmas is full of desserts, and two of the standout dishes of this holiday season are sweet.

 The buñuelos are the first to appear at the beginning of December.
-These corn spheres are filled with cheese from the coast, giving a delicious blend of sweet and salty flavors.
+These corn spheres are a fried dough filled with cheese from the coast, giving a delicious blend of sweet and salty flavors.

 But, without a doubt, the natilla steals the show.
 This is the most popular dessert during the Christmas season.
 Its flan-like texture with milk, cinnamon, corn, grated panela, grated cheese, and butter will make you want to order a second round.